How pitch training can help startups get their story right – TechCrunch

 I have been helping startups with pitching for years.
 This used to be mostly early-stage startups, and in groups, with accelerators and startup competitions calling me to help their entire batch or portfolio.
 I still provide that sort of training, but these days I will more often work one-on-one with a single client that is at a later stage.
 And I also sometimes work with tech companies getting ready for M&As, as well as large corporations.

+“I don’t work with companies that sell smoke and mirrors or hurt society because they shamelessly disregard any responsibility for their impact on others.”

-And what is your sweet spot for startups you work with?
+What is your sweet spot for startups you work with?

 For one-on-one work, I have a preference for David versus Goliath, and less sexy spaces.
-I love these companies that were built without the noise: there’s a lack of hubris, they are really humble, but the numbers are there – the founders could be obnoxious, but it’s the opposite.
+I love these companies that were built without the noise: There’s a lack of hubris, they are really humble, but the numbers are there — the founders could be obnoxious, but it’s the opposite.
 I don’t work with companies that sell smoke and mirrors or hurt society because they shamelessly disregard any responsibility for their impact on others.

 Luckily, that’s rarely the case of people who call me.
 Usually, they are a bit out of the circuit, and they often have impostor syndrome.
-So my work is also about helping them understand what they can be proud of in what they do, and then how to show that in their pitch.
+So my work is also about helping them understand what they can be proud of what they do, and then how to show that in their pitch.
 They value talking to someone who understands them and their challenges.
 I spend a lot of time doing research on all verticals and thinking about the future, so the conversation will typically go like this: “Dude, you get it!”

 What is one of your favorite things about one-on-one pitch-related consulting work?